Aspects of $T\bar{T}+J\bar{T }$ deformed Schwarzian: From gravity partition function to late-time spectral form factor: Discussions and outlook

 \item Second, we calculate the one and two-point function of the partition function of the theory in perturbative topological expansion.
-We also comment on the main differences between the JT-gravity and the $U(1)$ coupled one. \item Then, we consider the $T\bar{T}+J\Bar{T}$ deformation of the $U(1)$ coupled theory and compute the partition function and its one and two-point function in that deformed theory.
-We notice that the one and two-point function has divergence because of the hard cutoff of the boundary length $\beta/\epsilon$.
-We discuss how one can cancel this divergence by changing the boundary condition suitably. \item Eventually, we compute different thermodynamic quantities like annealed and quenched free energy.
+We also comment on the main differences between the JT-gravity and the $U(1)$ coupled one that we considered here. \item Then, we consider the $T\bar{T}+J\Bar{T}$ deformation of the dual boundary theory and then, using the same deformation kernel, we compute the deformed partition function and its one and two-point function for the $U(1)$ coupled 2D gravity theory.
+We notice that the one and two-point functions have divergence because of the hard cutoff of the boundary length $\beta/\epsilon$.
+We discuss how one can cancel this divergence by changing the boundary condition suitably. \item Eventually, we compute different thermodynamic quantities such as annealed and quenched free energy.
 We investigate the quenched free energy at low chemical potential and low temperatures.
-We also motivated how the $n$-point correlator reduces to a one-point correlator at this specific limit.
-We show that the annealed free energy has non-monotonic behavior at low temperatures.
-Then, by increasing the maximum charge, we found that monotonicity gets restored.
-But when we add the $g=1$ contribution to that, we find that the very low-temperature behavior of the annealed free energy changes.
-On the other hand, the quenched free energy at $g=0$ is monotonic independent of the upper cut-off of the sum over $U(1)$ charge in the path integral.
+We also motivated how the $n$-point correlator gets reduced to a one-point correlator at this specific limit.
+We show that the annealed free energy has monotonic behaviour at low temperatures.
+Also, the quenched free energy at $g=0$ is monotonic independent of the upper cutoff of the sum over $U(1)$ charge in the path integral.